 - 1 tbsp curry powder

 - Flaky sea salt

 - Neutral oil for frying

 - To make the pink pickled onions, mix together the vinegar and sugar.
 Add the sliced red onion.
 Leave to pickle while you prepare the rest of the dish.
 Toss every so often to ensure all pieces of the onion pickle.

 - To make the zhoug, blend all ingredients in a food processor or jug with a stick blender.
 Season to taste and set aside.

-Labneh is just fancy hung Greek yoghurt!
-Make labneh by spooning Greek yoghurt into a clean cheese or Chux cloth.
-Tie it on to the tap or on a wooden spoon resting above a bowl for 2-24 hours.
-Infuse with lemon rind, salt and pepper if you like.
+Labneh is just fancy hung Greek yogurt!
+Make labneh by spooning Greek yogurt into a clean cheese or Chux cloth.
+Tie it onto the tap or on a wooden spoon resting above a bowl for 2-24 hours.
+Infuse with lemon rind, salt, and pepper if you like.